flancian/garden/agora pkg chapter.md

 ## [[Pull]]

 #pull is an Agora Action.
-Its effect is Agora dependent but is, in essence, a form of [[transclusion]]: Pull will result in a remote mental context being embedded in the current one.
+Its effect is Agora dependent but is, in essence, a form of [[transclusion]]: pull will result in a remote mental context being embedded in the current one.

 #pull takes a [[node]], a [[node/heterarchy]] or a URL.
 Nodes might be embedded by an Agora using special in-Agora provisions.
 URLs might be embedded in web browsers according to X-Frame policies.